25 Steakhouses That Are Worth the Splurge

 This subterranean French Quarter mainstay has attracted accolades from Travel + Leisure as one of the nation's best.
 Dickie Brennan's puts a Creole spin on traditional steakhouse favorites, offering jumbo Gulf shrimp, Creole seasoning, and béarnaise as enhancements.
 Zagat calls the ambience "clubby" and "masculine," and reviewers recommend following the prime rib with coconut cake.

-Celebrity chef Michael Symon opened this elegant spot, which Thrillist calls "the cornerstone of the Downtown Detroit food scene" in 2008.
+In 2008, celebrity chef Michael Symon opened this elegant spot, which Thrillist calls "the cornerstone of the Downtown Detroit food scene."
 Since then, Roast has been serving up steakhouse favorites with contemporary flair.
 Reviewers recommend the roast beef of the day for adventurous types, and many say the low-key happy-hour menu is a great value.

 The food is superb, reviewers say, but so is the ambience.
 Diners at The Palm are surrounded by framed caricatures of local celebrities, and the restaurant attracts a well-heeled clientele -- in fact, Forbes named it the "best power lunch" in 2012.
 If you're not in the mood for steak, lobster is another big draw.